imperialbin/imperial.py/README.md

 # Example Usage

-An API Token is not required, but certain calls don't work without one and this is generally made with authorization in mind.
+An API Token is not required, but you can't edit without one, and this is generally made with authorization in mind.

-Add `IMPERIAL-TOKEN` to path to set it automatically.
+Add `IMPERIAL-TOKEN` to path to set it automatically; this will get overwritten by setting one manually.

 ```python
 from imperial_py import Imperial